A Guide to Choosing the Best Network Switch for Your Setup

 Layer 2 switches operate at the data link layer of the network, using MAC addresses to forward data packets.
 They are suitable for small to medium-sized networks and offer basic switching functionalities.

-See also The Best Network Switch Brands in 2021
+See also The Ultimate Guide to Choosing the Best Network Switch for Small Businesses

 Layer 3 switches operate at the network layer of the OSI model, providing routing capabilities in addition to switching.
 They can handle more advanced routing tasks and are suitable for larger networks with multiple subnets.